Who doesn’t love a Quiz, am I right?! Especially one that identifies your dominant personality type!

-Nothing would get done if it weren’t for Drivers (at least that’s how they see it!).
-They are easy to understand and get along with as long as you do it their way.
+Nothing would get done if it weren’t for Drivers.
+(If you ask a Driver anyway!)
+They are easy to understand and get along with as long as you do things their way.

-Drivers are always achieving and succeeding.
+Drivers are constantly achieving and succeeding.
 They are optimistic and outgoing like Expressives and often share this as a secondary trait.
-They are often in charge, and are natural leaders.
+They are natural leaders and often in charge.

 Drivers are very competitive and argumentative.
-In times of crisis they take charge.
-They are often compulsive and must change things that are out of place and right any wrongs.
+In times of crisis, they take charge.
+They are often compulsive and must correct things that are out of place and right any wrongs.
 Drivers are confident and have a strong ability to make decisions.

-They are always more interested in achieving a goal than pleasing others, and they often dole out orders and organize (another way to say bossy, am I right?)
+They are always more interested in achieving a goal than pleasing others, and they often organize dole out orders.
+(Which is just another way to say bossy, am I right?)

-Without Analyticals chaos would ensue (at least that is what they think).
-Analyticals are thinkers, organized, and perfectionist.
+Without Analyticals, chaos would ensue.
+(At least that is what they think).
+Analyticals are thinkers, organizers, and perfectionists.
 They set long term goals and stick to routines and tasks until complete.

-They are perfection oriented and often this stops them from completing tasks.
-The are deep a soulful.
-Not quick to speak, but slowly and deliberately come up with answers.
+They are perfection oriented which can often get in the way of them completing tasks.
+They are deep and soulful.
+They speak slowly and deliberately.
 They do not tolerate long emotional diatribes – just the facts please, ma’am.

 Analyticals are very detail oriented, always planning, always orderly and organized.
 They are often very well dressed and meticulously groomed.
 They have very high standards for themselves and others.
 Economical, not wasteful or frivolous like an Expressive might be.

-Analyticals excel at jobs with numbers, graphs and a strong need for organization -science, law, mathematician…
+Analyticals excel at jobs with numbers, graphs and a strong need for organization; science, law, mathematician, etc.

 Amiables are the great mediators between the other three dominant personality types.
-They help us to realize that it doesn’t really matter!
+They help us to remember that hey, it’s all gonna be okay!

-Flexible and happy where they are.
-Humble and not trying to stand out.
+Flexible and happy where they are, humble, not trying to stand out.
 They don’t like to think too far ahead and like to take things slow and easy.

 They never want to rock the boat so they will go along with the status quo.
 They are often not overwhelmed by emotion and can move calmly through a crisis and can be counted on to hold their tongue and be patient, even when provoked.

-Pessimistic but not overwhelmed and depressed by it like an Analytical, just realistic.
+The tend to be realistic, not overwhelmed or pessimistic like an Analytical.
 They are often accused of being lazy and procrastinating.
 They are often late.
 They have many friends because they are calm, pleasant, and great listeners but it is hard to get them out because they would rather stay at home!

-Amiables are best at positions of mediation and unity or in stormy situations where a clam hand is needed.
+Amiables are best at positions of mediation and unity or in stormy situations where a calm hand is needed.
 They also excel in jobs and routines that might seem dull to others.

 Now, you might be thinking “Hold on, not everyone can fit so neatly in to four boxes like that!” and you are right!
-Everyone of us has a dominant personality and a secondary personality and within those two personalities we have any number of the strengths and weaknesses associated with them which is what makes each of us unique.
+Every one of us has a dominant personality and a secondary personality.
+Within those two personalities we have any number of the strengths and weaknesses associated with them, which is what makes each of us unique.